pnp/teams-dev-samples/samples/tab-sso/src/dotnet/README.md

 ngrok http https://localhost:44329/ -host-header="localhost:44329"
 ```

+5. For the Redirect URI in the 'Authentication' page in your Azure AD Application, enter https://{yourNgrokDomain}.ngrok.io/auth/authPopup

-5. Complete the remaining steps in the main readme file.
+6. Complete the remaining steps in the main readme file.